mukarama-farouk/alx-interview/0x01-lockboxes/README.md

 <h1>0x01.
 Lockboxes</h1>

-This implementation uses a depth-first search (DFS) approach to explore the boxes and keeps track of the keys using a set.
+<h3>This implementation uses a depth-first search (DFS) approach to explore the boxes and keeps track of the keys using a set.
 The function returns True if all boxes can be opened and False otherwise.
-The provided example usage assumes that each box contains a list of keys to other boxes, and an empty list represents a box with no keys.
+The provided example usage assumes that each box contains a list of keys to other boxes, and an empty list represents a box with no keys.</h3>
 --------------------------------------------------------------------------------------------------------------------------------------------
 Requirements
 General